Summary

 For the chemical industry to thrive in the transition to a safe climate, it needs to invest in greener feedstocks, cleaner processes, and skills and training.
 But an unstable policy environment and international competition have made this difficult.
 The new government’s proposed industrial strategy has the potential to rectify this.

-Our expert panel will discuss the findings of our recent briefing Policy barriers to greening the chemicals industry.
-This will cover where government support and policy already exist for the chemicals industry, the new policies that are needed to steer the course, what should be reflected in the governments new industrial strategy, and the role industry needs to play in this transition.
+On Thursday 23 January 2025, our expert panel discussed the findings of our recent briefing ‘Policy barriers to greening the chemicals industry’.
+We covered where government support and policy already exist for the chemicals industry, the role industry needs to play in this transition, the new policies that are needed to steer the course and what should be reflected in the governments new industrial strategy.

 Speakers